-- 1. Citizens and police working in partnership to reduce crimes and improve the quality of life in neighborhoods. - 2.
-A cohesive body of concerned citizens addressing issues that concern the entire community. - 3.
+- 1. Citizens and the city working in partnership to reduce crimes and improve the quality of life in neighborhoods. - 2.
+A group of neighbors that take pride in their neighborhood and want to provide a safe community for each other. - 3.
 Neighbors getting to know each other, taking the time to care about each other and working together in a program of mutual assistance.

-Whether it is a high crime area or not, a comprehensive Neighborhood Watch Program in your neighborhood, will have many rewards to you, your family and your neighbors.
+Whether it is a high crime area or not, a comprehensive Neighborhood Watch Program in your neighborhood will have many rewards for you, your family, and your neighbors.

-Neighborhood Watch programs are known to instill a greater sense of security, wellbeing and reduce the fear of crime in your community, as well as create a greater "sense of community" by putting the "neighbor" back into neighborhood.
+Neighborhood Watch programs are known to instill a greater sense of security, well-being and reduce the fear of crime in your community, as well as create a greater "sense of community" by putting the "neighbor" back into neighborhood.